freaky1718/Old-Perchance-Revival-WebUI/README.md

-**🚀 Model Caching Update for Perchance Revival! 🚀**
+**✨ Important Update: 11/06/2025 - Enhanced Portability & Local Model Caching! ✨**

+Perchance Revival has been updated for better model management!

+*   **Models Now Local:** All Hugging Face Hub models selected through this app will now be downloaded and cached into the `checkpoints` folder located directly within the Perchance Revival application directory.
-Perchance Revival now downloads all models (selected via "Styles" that point to Hugging Face Hub IDs) directly into the `checkpoints` folder within its own directory.
-This makes the app fully portable and means these models will no longer be downloaded into your global Hugging Face cache.
-This change makes the entire application, along with its featured Style models, self-contained and easily portable.
-Additional local models you place in `checkpoints` are, of course, already local.
+*   **Fully Portable:** This change makes the entire application, along with its models, self-contained and easily portable.
+*   **No Global Cache Usage:** The app will no longer use your main Hugging Face user cache directory (e.g., `~/.cache/huggingface` or `C:\Users\<username>\.cache\huggingface`) for models it downloads.

 ### 11/06/2025 - email model suggestions to: raxephion@yahoo.com (models you think might have been used by perchance and/or models you'd like to see in the app)
 ### 11/06/2025 - Added 3 more models/presets for variety while perchance models are still being hunted down.
 Fixed update.bat - busy testing